The Barbini Engines

 Giovanni Barbini's dedication to complete independence was such that according to Bruno Barbini, every single operation required to manufacture the engines was carried out in-house at San Stino di Livenza.
 This included the creation of the required dies, the actual die-casting itself, the heat treatment operations, the colour anodizing and even the manufacture of the tiny precision rollers and cages used in the 2.5 cc compertition models (see below)

-Above all else, Giovanni Barbini was a talented machinist.
+Above all else, Giovanni Barbini was a talented and inventive machinist.
 His dedication to his craft was such that he was always exploring the outer limits of his own capabilities.
 Bruno Barbini recalls that his uncle's interest in models led him to construct a number of one-off prototypes in between making batches of his commercial models.
 Some of these were complex multi-cylinder types, and some were very large indeed.
 Bruno still has one such engine made by his uncle - a flat four opposed-cylinder four-stroke model having four overhead camshafts and a displacement of 180 cc.

 The fact that the Barbini engines were never marketed with any fervour outside of Italy doubtless reflects the fact that the Italian market was able to absorb pretty much all of the very limited output that Barbini was able to maintain.
 He appears to have been quite content to leave things that way.
 Long after they had been overtaken in performance terms by more advanced models from other manufacturers, the reputation of Barbini’s engines was such that they remained in demand in Italy for non-contest purposes right up to the cessation of all production in 1987.